 Dogs are considered senior in the last 25% of their lives.
 While AAFCO does not state specific nutritional guidelines for senior pets, an all life stages food is generally acceptable for healthy, older dogs.

 Older pets may also be less active, so they don’t usually need as many calories as a quickly growing puppy or an adult dog maintaining his healthy weight and energy.
 An alternative for senior dogs may depend on if he has a health condition.
-A veterinarian may recommend a specific diet to help control the progression of a disease, whether its puppy food or adult food.
+A veterinarian may recommend a specific diet.
+This is to help control the progression of a disease, whether its puppy food or adult food.

 According to www.tasteofthewildpetfood.com, “To be labeled ‘complete and balanced,’ pet foods must meet nutritional guidelines established by the Association of American Feed Control Officials.”
 These guidelines constituted that the organization must understand that the requirements for nutrients of dogs change over a lifetime.